OSC/ondemand/contributor_jam_guide.md

   the development dashboard code and our local `gem`s without polluting the system `gem`s.
   - After configuring bundler, `bundle install` executed in the same directory as the `Gemfile` will install the gems and generate the `Gemfile.lock`.
-Note that you rarely need to manually exectute this command in the dashboard, as it is executed as part of the `bin/setup` script.
+Note that you rarely need to manually execute this command in the dashboard, as it is executed as part of the `bin/setup` script.

 OOD has 4 `gem`s itself, some of which can be largely ignored, some which are quite useful:
 - `ood_packaging`: https://rubygems.org/gems/ood_packaging largely for OOD internal team